mypappa/MDEF/docs/reflections/term3/decentralised autonomous/decentralised autonomous.md

 ¿ centralised, decentralised or distributed ?
 Ethereum is a decentralized blockchain
-very energy demanding but not as much as streaming softwares eg
+very energy demanding but not as much as streaming softwares